Bangladesh targets to increase cotton production five folds by 2030

 The cotton board now runs 27 on-farm trials at 13 zones covering greater Jashore, greater Kushtia, Rajshahi, Bogura, Rangpur, Thakurgaon, Dhaka, Mymensingh and the three hill districts incorporating Khagrachari as part of their initiatives.

-CDB officials said the trial of germplasm of 12 high-yielding Turkish cotton varieties were now underway at research farms under a project called Enhancing Capability in Cotton Varieties Development.
+CDB officials said the trial of germplasm of 12 high yielding Turkish cotton varieties was now underway at research farms under a project called Enhancing Capability in Cotton Varieties Development.

 "We are expanding (cotton) cultivation coverage on low-fertile regions of – Barind land (greater Rajshahi), drought-and saline-prone areas, shoals and hilly areas, keeping in mind the initiative does not affect the main crops," Tabib said.